MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Tookey.md

 ### AI States
 #### Fly Straight Horizontal
 The enemy flies straight horizontally.
 The y offset and speed changes based on the image frame.
+#### Up and Down
+The enemy flies up and down in a wave-like behavior and it's animation speed increases while on the bottom half.